serbantica/PROJECT_TEMPLATE_TO_FORK/README.md

 # Project Tem##

-## 🎉 Welcome to Your Forked Repository!
+## 🎉 If you already forked the repo ...
+Welcome to Project Template Repository!

-You've successfully forked this project template!
 This repository is now ready to be transformed into your own custom project.

 **If you already cloned this repository locally:** Switch to the detailed [Bootstrap Guide](PROJECT_BOOTSTRAP_GUIDE.md) for comprehensive setup instructions.te
 A modern Python project template for rapid development setup.

+**If you haven't cloned it yet, [see section 1.
+Clone your forked repository](#1-clone-your-forked-repository) to get started.**

 ## � If You Haven't Forked Yet